project-oak/oak/examples/private_set_intersection/README.md

 ## To update this example

+This example requires a valid signature of the `handler` module.
+So, whenever the code is modified, the wasm module and the signature must be regenerated:

 1. Build the example, including the Wasm module
 1. Push the module to GS via
    `./scripts/push_example -e private_set_intersection`